Jose Rizal's statue at Fort Santiago (Photo: Jove Moya)

 The House of Doña Concha Leyva

-Rizal was strongly attached to Valenzuela and pursued her by sending love letters with invisible ink that one can only read when it is heated over a candle or lamp.
-The ink is a mixture of substances that he learned from his chemistry class.
+Rizal was strongly attached to Valenzuela and pursued her by sending love letters with invisible ink that could only be read when heated over a candle or lamp.
+The ink was a mixture of substances he had learned in his chemistry class.

 Fort Santiago

-Fort Santiago was the place of Rizal's execution in 1898.
-The place also served as barracks for Spanish artillery soldiers during Spain's colonisation.
-During his stay here, the hero wrote his famous poem Mi Ultimo Adios (My Last Farewell) and hid it in an oil lamp that was given to her sister Trinidad.
+Fort Santiago was the place of Rizal’s execution in 1898.
+It also served as a barracks for Spanish artillery soldiers during Spain’s colonisation.
+During his stay here, the hero wrote his famous poem Mi Ultimo Adios (My Last Farewell) and hid it in an oil lamp that was given to his sister Trinidad.

 NOW READ